EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

 has offered falls well short of demonstrating that the harms it is trying to redress are real, let alone that the regulation directly and materially advances the State’s interests.
-The parties and the Court have used the term "Summary of Record” to describe a document prepared by the Florida Bar (Bar), one of the adverse parties, and submitted to the District Court in this case.
+The parties and the Court have used the term "Summary of Record" to describe a document prepared by the Florida Bar (Bar), one of the adverse parties, and submitted to the District Court in this case.
 This document includes no actual surveys, few indications of sample size or selection procedures, no